fullermd/ctwm-mirror/README.md

         valid but deprecated alias for this, and will give a warning.
         (**OFF** by default)

+USE_XRANDR15
+:       Enables the use of multi-monitors of different sizes via
+        libXrandr.
+Disable if libXrandr isn't present or lesser than 1.5.
+        (**ON** by default)

 Additional vars you might need to set: